-I enjoy painting and try to do it regularly (one of my pieces actually hang in our sitting area).
+I enjoy painting and try to do it regularly (one of my pieces actually hangs in our sitting area).
 I’m a firm believer in including your children in what you enjoy.
-The girls show a great amount of interest whenever I bring my supplies out and I wanted to be able to include them more and more.
-Right now, they aren’t really ready for paints.
+The girls show a great amount of interest whenever I bring my supplies out, and I wanted to be able to include them more and more.
+Right now, they aren’t really ready for paint.
 They are still mouthing most things and, honestly, I’m not too excited about the mess that would be involved.
 So we started painting with water on cardboard and ice painting.

 I asked my husband to create a frame for the reusable paper so there was a spot for their brushes.
 But when I came across frames at Target on clearance for $3.50, I bought two with the plan to slightly modify them to meet our needs.

-Using a chisel, some scrap wood, and safe wood glue I created a platform for their brushes.
-While the frame itself will be resistant to water, the back needed to be.
+Using a chisel, some scrap wood, and safe wood glue, I created a platform for their brushes.
+While the frame itself will be resistant to water, the back needs to be.
 So we added a layer of shellac to protect it.
 Cutting the paper to overlap the backing, I was able to secure it by folding it behind.
-It’s not necessary to glue it, which I don’t recommend, and works perfectly.
+It’s not necessary to glue it, which I don’t recommend, and it works perfectly.

 This post contains affiliate links at no extra cost to you.